Netcracker/DRNavigator/README.md

     ```
     $ cat manifests/crd-sitemanager.yaml | sed "/caBundle/d" | kubectl apply -f -
     ```

+    If you've already had site-manager crd in your cloud and want to migrate to cert-manager integration, it's enough to annotate it:

+    ```
+    $ kubectl annotate crds sitemanagers.netcracker.com cert-manager.io/inject-ca-from=<NAMESPACE>/site-manager-tls-certificate
+    ```

     3.2.
 In other case generate base64 string from ca.crt certificate: